 Co-living, for those not in the know, means sharing a house with other digital nomads, freelancers, and remote workers.
 During the day, everyone works on their projects – usually at an on-site co-working space – then, in the evening, there’s often communal dinners, drinks, mastermind sessions, nights out, and other activities.
 It’s a great way to meet other people and network as well, and it can be a welcome break from the isolation that often goes with being a digital nomad.

 Some co-living setups are open year-round, while others only exist for a week or two of the year.
-We’ve rounded up the top options here.
+Here are some of the best spaces in Portugal.

 Co-Living in Lisbon

 Selina Secret Garden